 Get to know our

 Sandy Schmidt completed her Ph.D. in 2015 in the group of Prof. Uwe Bornscheuer at the University of Greifswald in the field of protein engineering and enzymatic cascade reactions.
 After a research stay at Delft University of Technology as postdoctoral fellow within the group of Prof. Frank Hollmann, she was working as group leader at Graz University of Technology.
-Starting from April 2020 on, Dr. Schmidt has been Assist.
-Prof. (Rosalind Franklin Fellow) at Rijksuniversiteit Groningen within the Groningen Research Institute of Pharmacy.
+In April 2020, Sandy started as a tenure-track Assist.
+Prof. (Rosalind Franklin Fellow) at the Rijksuniversiteit Groningen within the Groningen Research Institute of Pharmacy at the Dept. of Chemical and Pharmaceutical Biology.
+In July 2024 she was promoted to Associate Professor (‘adjunct hoogleraar’ with ius promovendi).

 Niels was born on the 3rd of February 1992 in the city of Helmond, the Netherlands.
 In 2010 he enrolled in the multidisciplinary bachelor programme of Applied science, with a focus on Science and life, at Fontys hogeschool in Eindhoven.
 After an early graduation, he pursued a master’s degree in molecular biology and biotechnology at the University of Groningen.
 During his undergraduate studies Niels developed a keen interest in the construction of cell barriers, antibiotic biosynthesis and the effect of antibiotics on said barriers.
 After his graduation in 2017 he joined the Department of Molecular Microbiology at the University of Groningen as a PhD candidate under supervision of Prof. Dr. Arnold J.M.
 Driessen.
 Here his research focused on the biosynthesis of complex phospholipids in Archaea and was completed in spring 2022.
 By this time, he developed his molecular biology skills to a high level but wanted to keep growing and learn more about both the biological and chemical side of molecular mechanisms found in nature.
 His interest was piqued by the indole alkaloid research of Dr. Sandy Schmidt; leading him to join the Schmidt research group.